songbai-liu/etmo/README.md

 The detail definitions of these 40 benchmark problems can be found in technical report, which can be downloaded in https://www.scholat.com/vpost.html?pid=160180, and all benchmark functions have been implemented in JAVA code.

-You can directly use the file CEC2021_Competition_ETMO.rar.
-Please unzip this file before you use it.
+Please unzip the file CEC2021_Competition_ETMO.rar before you use it, which contains other datas, e.g., the true Pareto front of the related problems.